csufeardir/overthewire_bandit_tutorial/README.md

 "The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed."

 We have two different terms, Hexdump and Compression.
-A hexdump, is a hexadecimal view of data.
+A hexdump, is a hexadecimal view of data, instead of our standart Binary or ASCII.
+It's the same data, whether it's Binary, ASCII or Hex, but it's just represented differently.

 [Hexdump from Wikipeadia](https://upload.wikimedia.org/wikipedia/commons/thumb/7/76/Wikipedia_favicon_hexdump.svg/290px-Wikipedia_favicon_hexdump.svg.png)